Dresdner Bank: 1933-1945

+Dresdner Bank helped to finance concentration camps, including Auschwitz.
+The bank was closely involved in the occupation of Europe, "essentially acting as the bank of the SS in Poland".

 As a result of World War II 80% of the bank's buildings were destroyed, costing the bank 162 offices in 56 locations.

-Post World War II era

-Monetary reform and the introduction of the Deutsche Mark in 1948 helped return banking to normality.
+1945-2002

+Following the end of World War II in Europe, the chairman of the bank's supervisory board, Carl Goetz (banker)|Carl Goetz, was arrested by the American occupation forces and held in custody until late 1947.
+Karl Rasche, the bank's former chief executive (Vorstandssprecher) since 1942, was tried at Nuremberg and sentenced to seven years' imprisonment.
+The Deutsche Orientbank, Dresdner Bank's Turkish subsidiary, was liquidated in 1946.

 On 30 July 1977 in Oberursel (Taunus), Jürgen Ponto, the chairman of the board of directors of Dresdner Bank, was shot in his home during an attempted kidnapping by the RAF.
 Ponto later died from his injuries.

 Dresdner Bank expanded its network with acquisition and opening new offices not only in Europe but also in the United States, Singapore, Canada, Australia, Japan, Hong Kong, and China.
 Dresdner Bank was the first to open its own office in former eastern Germany in Dresden on 2 January 1990.
+In the year 1991 the majority of the deposit-taking business (especially corporate and retail banking), as well as a number of branch buildings and locations, were taken from the Deutsche Kreditbank together with the Deutsche Bank in the course of the currency union, and ran until 1993 under Dresdner Bank Kreditbank AG and Deutsche Bank Kreditbank AG until 1994.

 After the acquisition of Kleinwort Benson in 1995 to form its investment-banking arm Dresdner Kleinwort, Dresdner Bank took over the American investment bank Wasserstein Perella Group Inc., New York in 2000.
 This investment banking unit was then renamed Dresdner Kleinwort Wasserstein.

-Allianz era
+In 1999, Dresdner Bank and Banque Nationale de Paris (BNP) proposed a merger but Allianz, a major shareholder of Dresdner Bank, opposed the merger.
+AXA, a major shareholder in BNP, is a rival of Allianz.